abasit/FhirAgentEvaluatorLeaderboard/README.md

 ### Configuration Parameters

 All parameters are optional.
-Default values are recommended for official submissions.
+For official submissions, use default settings.

 | Parameter | Default | Description                                             |
 |-----------|---------|---------------------------------------------------------|